Weighing wheelchair-bound, bedbound and bariatric clients

 4. Utilise a patient weighing service

 If clients only need a one-off weight for a report or irregular monitoring (because their weight is fairly stable), then you may want to look into the Benmor Medical Patient weighing service.
 They have reps nation-wide, and will send someone out to weigh the client using a bed weigher or wheelchair scale (including bariatric clients).
-The cost as of June 2020 is £160 +VAT per weighing (which includes travel).
-I’ve only discovered them this month and definitely plan to use their services a lot more in the future!
+The cost as of July 2023 is £500 +VAT per weighing (which includes travel).
 To use their bed weigher, clients need to have a bed with single-caster wheels.
 You either need to know the make and model of the bed and mattress (so this weight can be deducted) or you need to have a way to lift the client off the bed in order to obtain the weight of the bed + mattress separately.
 They need at least one other person present (preferably a health professional) to assist with rolling the client onto the scale.

-While bariatric clients are able to use any of the options listed above (depending on the weight of the client), sometimes they need a scale with a higher weight limit (over 300kg) and/or require a scale with a slightly wider base of support to help with balance (but they don’t always need something as big as a wheelchair scale).
+While bariatric clients are able to use any of the options listed above (depending on the weight of the client), they don’t always need something as big as a wheelchair scale).
 Here are my top recommendations:

 - Marsden M-530 (500kg weight limit)